 Unfortunately, no complete list of the schools that appeared on the late-1970's radio show is available at this time.
 Anyone who can help with such information is urged to contact me.
 A photo and caption below on this page lists four teams and two players known to have participated, and an ad in the October 15, 1979 issue of Time Magazine also lists those four teams and two others.

 In addition to specific sources mentioned with each team, the GE College Bowl match database on the College Bowl web site and The College Bowl Quiz Book by Carol Nasr also were mined for information.
-And special thanks to Mary Oberembt of College Bowl Company, Inc. for providing additional data.
-Information on the College Quiz Bowl radio show comes from recordings of the broadcast and contemporary articles in Time, Life, and Good Housekeeping magazines.
+And special thanks to Mary Oberembt of College Bowl Company, Inc. for providing additional data, and Richard Reid for numerous anecdotes and easing the way to get shows out of many scattered archives.
+Information on the College Quiz Bowl radio show comes from recordings of the broadcast and contemporary articles in Time, Life, and Good Housekeeping magazines, among others.

 Copyright note: This is a non-profit free site designed and intended for educational use.
 Images on this site are linked to or reproduced under "fair use" provisions except where otherwise noted.
 Readers of this site are advised that College Bowl Company, Inc. claims various rights and marks on all College Quiz Bowl, GE College Bowl, and College Bowl broadcasts.
 They and/or other entities may have claims on various images as well.
-All rights to all other content here are claimed by the site creator and maintainer.
+All rights to all other content here are claimed by the site creator and maintainer and are Copyright (C) 2013 by Thomas F. Michael.

 College Quiz Bowl NBC Radio 1953-1955